 Other activities that involve riding saddle-style include motorcycle and horseback riding.
 Researchers have studied bike riding more extensively than these other activities; however, the few studies published regarding motorcycle and horseback riding suggest motorcycle riding increases the risk of ED and urinary symptoms.3 Horseback riding appears relatively safe in terms of chronic injury,4 although the action of bouncing up and down, repeatedly striking the perineum, has the potential for causing damage.

 Constipation is defined as having a bowel movement fewer than three times per week.
 People with constipation usually have hard, dry stools that are small in size and difficult to pass.
 Some people with constipation need to strain to pass stools.
 This straining creates internal pressure that squeezes the perineum and can damage the perineal blood vessels and nerves.
-Read more in Constipation.
+More information is provided in the NIDDK health topic, Constipation.

 Who is most at risk for perineal injury?